-Despite the disruption to users’ navigation, 52% of sites have hover-based drop-down menus that are difficult to interact with and control (up from 30% in 2018).
+Despite the disruption to users’ navigation, 64% of sites have hover-based drop-down menus that are difficult to interact with and control (up from 52% in 2020).

-During testing, when the current top-level scope wasn’t highlighted in the main navigation, it made it unnecessarily difficult for users to easily determine where they were in the site hierarchy.
+During testing, when the current top-level scope wasn’t highlighted in the main navigation, it made it unnecessarily difficult for participants to determine where they were in the site hierarchy.